Umang00/Breakup-Recovery-Agent/README.md

 - **Bring your own** - Option to use your personal Gemini API key
 - **Secure handling** - Keys are password-masked and never logged

-### ⚙️ Configurable Prompts
+### ⚙️ Advanced Prompt Engineering
+- **Optimized prompts** using best practices in prompt engineering
+- **Structured outputs** with clear formatting and word count guidelines
+- **Context-aware** instructions for handling text and image inputs
+- **Actionable guidance** with specific, measurable instructions
-- All AI prompts externalized to YAML configuration
+- All prompts externalized to YAML - customize without code changes
-- Easy to customize agent personalities and behaviors
-- No code changes required to tune responses

 ---